 And in America, employers (that would be YOU if you don’t designate your virtual assistant as an independent contractor) owe their employees lots of things that you don’t otherwise owe independent contractors (i.e., handling taxes, unemployment, workers’ compensation, etc.).

-The contract you use to hire your virtual assistant not only specifies she’s an independent contractor, but it also addresses questions about who owns the work/content that’s produced by your virtual assistant (the company), how she gets paid, confidentiality, and how the relationship can be ended.
+The contract you use to hire your virtual assistant not only specifies she’s an independent contractor, but it also addresses questions about who owns the work/content that’s produced by your virtual assistant (the company), how she gets paid, hourly rate (number of work hours, etc), confidentiality, and how the relationship can be ended.

 Here’s how you use your virtual assistant contract: